Property types

 Describes how to use built-in property types in your models and also create your own property types.

-Optimizely Content Management System (CMS) content is built up by models with properties that store and present data.
-You can use many built-in property types in your models and create your own.
+Optimizely Content Management System (CMS) content is built from models with properties that store and present data.
+Use many built-in property types in your models or create your own.

-You can use most property types as instance or list properties.
+Most property types work as instance or list properties.
 Some types are list types themselves; those cannot be modeled as lists.

 Common property types